CapsCollective/siege-engine/README.md

    // Windows
    > ./scripts/install.bat DEBUG
    ```

-3. This should install all required dependencies plus the validation layers.
-Once completed a `.env` file will be generated with all required variables.
-If the build is completed with no issue then you can proceed to build the project.

 **NOTE**: Building the DEBUG build can take some time to complete.
 Please be patient while the project builds the required validation layers.